bcgsc/mavis/docs/inputs/reference.md

 ## Annotations

 This is a custom file format.
-It is a [JSON](../glossary/#JSON) file which contains the gene, transcript, exon, translation and protein domain positional information
+It is a [JSON](../../glossary/#json) file which contains the gene, transcript, exon, translation and protein domain positional information

 Pre-built annotation files can be downloaded above.
-The \'best transcript\' flag is based on an in-house model.
+The 'best transcript' flag is based on an in-house model.
 We have also pre-built the ensembl annotations file including non-coding transcripts below.

 !!! warning